acquia/blt/readme/deploy.md

 On Acquia Cloud, [Cloud Hooks](https://docs.acquia.com/cloud/manage/cloud-hooks) are the preferred method to run database updates and configuration imports on each deploy.
 BLT provides a post-code-deploy hook that will conveniently run these updates automatically and fail the deployment task in Insight if anything goes wrong.

+To install Acquia Cloud hooks for your BLT project:

+1. Initialize Acquia Cloud hooks

+        blt setup:cloud-hooks

+    This will add a hooks directory in your project root based on [BLT's default Acquia Cloud hooks](https://github.com/acquia/blt/tree/8.x/scripts/cloud-hooks/hooks).

+1. Commit the new directory and push it to your Acquia git remote.
+Example commands:

+        git add hooks
+        git commit -m 'Initializing Acquia Cloud hooks.' git push origin

 For consistency and reliability, you should run the same updates on deployment as you would run locally or in CI testing.
 BLT provides aliases for the `setup:update` task to support this, such as `local:update` and `deploy:update`.
 These aliases all run the same updates, but with the appropriate aliases and configuration directories for each environment.

 If your team uses Slack, you can also be notified of each successful or failed deployment.
 Simply set up an incoming webhook in your Slack team to receive the notification (see the API documentation at https://api.slack.com/), and then store the webhook URL in a `$HOME/slack_settings` file on your Acquia Cloud servers: